mvxGREEN/SoundLoaderAndroid/Readme.md

 ## How To Use

-1. Copy & paste desired URL into SoundLoader,
+1. Copy desired URL
+2. Paste into SoundLoader
+OR,
-2. OR tap "Share" then "SoundLoader."
+1. Open desired track and tap "Share"
-3. Tap download button.
+2. Tap "SoundLoader"

 Done!
 File will be saved to your device's Documents directory.